xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 100% CPU usage, and was predominantly user time.
 In a few cases where

-the times mildly surprised me (for example, bzip2
+the times mildly surprised me (for example, bzip2 time getting

 worse at larger block sizes), repeated runs were performed for verification.